-For former students like you, paying down this debt is no easy task.
+For many graduates, paying off this debt can be a long and difficult endeavor.
 In recent years, pay increases have failed to keep up with inflation for most workers.
-This problem is compounded for those who have student loans with high interest rates — and the interest rates for student loans are generally much higher than those for other common forms of credit.
+This problem is compounded for those who have student loans with high interest rates.
+And the interest rates for student loans are generally much higher than those for other common forms of secured credit.

 Enter Student Loan Refinancing

-The most promising option for people looking to ease the burden of student loans is to refinance — or consolidate — their debt.
+An option for people looking to ease the burden of student loans is to refinance their debt.
 Refinancing works like this:

-Interest rates are the nexus of most decisions made by student loan borrowers.
-A high interest rate means that you will end up paying more in the long run, while a low interest rate equals great savings.
-The key motivation behind refinancing is to secure the lowest possible interest rate, and thus the best deal, but how can this be done?
+Interest rates are at the core of most decisions that student loan borrowers make.
+A high interest rate means you will pay more in the long run, while a lower interest rate can provide great savings.
+The key motivation behind refinancing is to secure the lowest possible interest rate, and thus the best deal.
+But how can this be done?

 Many factors go into determining the interest rates for student loans.
-For federal loans, your interest rate depends entirely on the type of loan that you took out and the time that you got it.
+For federal loans, your interest rate depends entirely on the type of loan and the time you got it.
 The government sets new interest rates every year, depending on the economic climate of the time.
-You can see in this chart that interest rates were generally quite high from 2006 to 2010, then they began to lower.
-For the 2017-18 school year they are expected to begin rising again.
+You can see in this chart that interest rates were generally quite high from 2006 to 2010, and then decreased.
+For the 2017-18 school year, they have risen again.

 - A Good Credit Score.
 When it comes to any sort of loan, having good credit will make the lender feel more confident about you.
-Lenders want to work with borrowers who are likely to pay their loans back in good time, so lenders are more likely to offer enticements such as low interest rates to borrowers with great credit history.
+Lenders want to work with borrowers who are likely to pay their loans back on a timely basis and are more likely to offer enticements such as low interest rates to borrowers with great credit histories.

 - A Reliable Co-Signer.
 Similar to above, lenders also like it when your co-signer has good credit.
-A co-signer who always pays their debt in a timely fashion will make lenders more confident about working with you if you don’t have excellent credit history just yet.
+A co-signer who always pays their debt in a timely fashion will make lenders more confident about working with you.
+This is especially helpful if you don’t have an excellent credit history of your own just yet.

 - Sign Up For AutoPay.
-If you haven’t used AutoPay before, it’s a system wherein your monthly loan payments are automatically taken out of your bank account.
-This can be very useful if you sometimes forget to pay bills, but it can also lower your interest rates.
-Lenders want to receive payments on time, so many lenders will take 0.25 percent off of your interest rate for signing up for AutoPay.
+AutoPay is a system that automatically takes your monthly loan payments out of your bank account.
+This can be very useful if you sometimes forget to pay bills, and it can also lower your interest rates.
+Lenders want to receive payments on time, so many lenders will reduce your interest rate for signing up for AutoPay.